William Rehnquist: Leadership of the Court

 Rehnquist tightened up the justices' conferences, keeping justices from going too long or off track and not allowing any justice to speak twice until each had spoken once, and gained a reputation for scrupulous fairness in assigning opinions: Rehnquist assigned no justice (including himself) two opinions before everyone had been assigned one, and made no attempts to interfere with assignments for cases in which he was in the minority.
 Most significantly, he successfully lobbied Congress in 1988 to give the Court control of its own docket, cutting back on mandatory appeals and certiorari grants in general.

 Rehnquist added four yellow stripes to the sleeves of his robe in 1995.
 A lifelong fan of Gilbert and Sullivan operas, he liked the Lord Chancellor's costume in a community theater production of Iolanthe, and thereafter appeared in court with the same striped sleeves.
-(The Lord Chancellor was traditionally the senior member of the British judiciary.)
 His successor, Chief Justice John Roberts, chose not to continue the practice.